Rohanmestri/units_converter_extension/results.md

 ## EXPERIMENT 1

-It's your Birthday coming up and you have to throw a party.
+Your birthday is coming up and you want to throw a party.
 Your friends are very enthusiastic about your birthday and are visiting you from California.
 At the same time your friends are annoyingly picky about certain things and they don’t miss any chance to trouble you.
-You have to throw them a party and you are searching for lit areas in the neighborhood.
-Now, your friends have maintained the following things:
+You have to throw them a party and you are searching for suitable areas in the neighborhood.
+Now, your friends have maintained the following restrictions:
 They will directly travel from RDU to the party destination They want the party place to be as close as possible to 30 kms The place has to be reachable in around 1500 secs (annoyingly picky right!)